top of page

 The founder of Little Neni, Y’Buena, first reached out for development services in the summer of 2019.
 She was 100% committed and ready for production from the start.
 Her idea was for a collection of Guam themed items to make new moms living abroad feel more connected to home.
 The mission of the brand was to spread and share the "Hafa Adai Spirit" through designs that are influenced greatly by the history and culture of the U.S. island territory of Guam.
 Y’Buena’s clear vision for what she wanted helped the project to move through the design and development phases more quickly.
 One thing that impressed me the most was that she made all the artwork in perfect repeat[1] for all-over printing herself, using Illustrator as the design tool.

-We started the “Premium” concept to production package with an initial meeting to review all the steps that were going to happen in the next 6 months.
-Though we are both in Washington state, we were able to have our kick-off call over the phone as the fabric swatches and reference samples sent were easy to follow.
+We started the project with an initial meeting to review all the steps that were going to happen in the next 6 months.
+Though we are both in Washington state, we were able to have our kick-off call over the phone as the fabric swatches and reference samples shipped were easy to follow.
 Then I got to work sourcing the right quality fabrics and labels for bulk, sketching the items, drafting tech packs and pattern, and getting the first samples sewn at the intended USA factory.
-This helped us to figure out our first costs and Y’Buena was also able to use the samples for testing at home.
+This helped us to figure out our first costs and Y’Buena was also able to use the samples for testing at home with her family.
 They came out great and ready to be approved on the first round.

 Many families are already enjoying their original products from Little Neni.
 Get yours today at ShopLittleNeni.com!
 You can read more about the brand story at https://shoplittleneni.com/pages/our-story-1